LMP88959/Digital-Subband-Video-2/README.md

 usage: ./dsv2 e [options]
 sample usage: ./dsv2 e -inp=video.yuv -out=compressed.dsv -w=352 -h=288 -fps_num=24 -fps_den=1 -qp=85 -gop=15
 ------------------------------------------------------------
 	-qp : quality percent.
+100 = mathematically lossless mode.
 If -1 and ABR mode, it will auto-estimate a good starting qp for desired bitrate.
 If -1 and CRF mode, default to 85. -1 = default
 	      [min = -1, max = 100]
 	extra info: if ABR mode, the qp specified here will be the starting qp which will influence the quality of the beginning of your encoded video